apache/flink/docs/content/docs/libs/cep.md

 Options to configure the cache capacity of Flink CEP `SharedBuffer`.
 It could accelerate the CEP operate process speed and limit the number of elements of cache in pure memory.

-<span class="label label-info">Note</span> It's only effective to limit usage of memory when `state.backend` was set as `rocksdb`, which would transport the elements exceeded the number of the cache into the rocksdb state storage instead of memory state storage.
+<span class="label label-info">Note</span> It's only effective to limit usage of memory when `state.backend.type` was set as `rocksdb`, which would transport the elements exceeded the number of the cache into the rocksdb state storage instead of memory state storage.
-The configuration items are helpful for memory limitation when the `state.backend` is set as rocksdb.
-By contrast，when the `state.backend` is set as not `rocksdb`, the cache would cause performance decreased.
+The configuration items are helpful for memory limitation when the `state.backend.type` is set as rocksdb.
+By contrast，when the `state.backend.type` is set as not `rocksdb`, the cache would cause performance decreased.
 Compared with old cache implemented with `Map`, the state part will contain more elements swapped out from new guava-cache, which would make it heavier to `copy on write` for state.

 {{< generated/cep_cache_configuration >}}